Fua Mulaku Havitta: Explorers

 In 1922 H. C. P. Bell, who had already visited the Maldives in 1879 and 1920 returned to the islands for a last time with the specific objective of establishing, once for all, whether Buddhism had indeed been the faith of the islanders before their conversion to Islam in ca. 1153 A.D.
 In February 1922, he travelled to Fuvahmulah and briefly examined the remains of the Havitta.
 However, he stayed on the island for just half a day, not doing excavations.
 Bell's extensive reports on the 1922 expedition, published in 1922-35 in the Journals of Royal Asiatic Society, and, as a book, posthumously in 1940, link the pre-Islamic Buddhist structures of the Maldives such as the Havitta with those of neighboring Sri Lanka.
 It was this Havitta, for which Bell was much struck by the close resemblance between it and the dagabas he had previously seen at Anuradhapura.
 Bell's expeditions remain to be the only professional archaeological excavations ever conducted in the Maldivian Archipelago.
 As a part of these excavations Bell travelled to some other islands too.

 Norwegian Thor Heyerdahl also visited this Havitta (in November 1982), but was not allowed to do excavation work; the site had already been ruined by non-professional digging after Bell's visit.
-Heyerdahl and his comrades, however found stone parts which had fallen down from former fillings which convinced him that on same place, there must also have been a pre-buddhist sacral building.
+Heyerdahl and his comrades, however found stone parts which had fallen down from former fillings which convinced him that on this same place, there must also have been a pre-buddhist sacral building.
 They also discovered two more, but much smaller, mounds nearby.
 The smallest one seemed to have been unknown to the islanders in 1982.